charlesrogers/product_management/product_prioritization.md

 # Product Prioritization
+The question at hand is the eternal, "What should we build?"
 When it comes to prioritizing a product there are some considerations
 + How confident are you that know what people are trying to accomplish and the tradeoffs they would make?
 + What is the scope of solutions that you would consider?
 Are you interested in only doing sustain innvoations, adjacent features, or entirely new solution spaces.